PEACH CLINICS's regular blog and news about body and facial hair:

 - How and why body and facial hair grow

-- If you have too much of it, how you can manage it
+- If you have too much facial hair, how you can manage it

-- but especially, how can you remove it – permanently!
+- but especially, how can you remove body and facial hair - permanently!

 What is PCOS hair?Polycystic Ovary Syndrome (PCOS) affects 12-21% of women of reproductive age and the figures are even higher for indigenous women.
 It’s not known what causes PCOS and there is no cure for it, but its symptoms can be alleviated and here, PEACH CLINICS can help.